nishant-dash/tf-charmed-kubeflow/README.md

-# Terraform plans for a simple Charmed Kubeflow Deployment
+# Terraform plans for a Charmed Kubeflow Deployment

 This plan consists of 4 modules.
 Each module is part if a certain layer and is responsible for creating resource that the next layer needs.